SAP-samples/teched2022-DA181/exercises/Exercise_1_Setup/README.md

 ## Summary

-You have not prepared the base tables and data needed for modeling the calculation view and be replicated in real-time from on-premise to SAP HANA Cloud.
+You have now prepared the database users and base tables with data needed for modeling the calculation view and be replicated in real-time from on-premise to SAP HANA Cloud.

 Continue to - [Exercise 2 - Calculation view modeling in SAP HANA Studio](/exercises/Exercise_2_SAP_HANA_STUDIO)